Chris Wright (left) and Dr Phillip Mosley (right) on day one of clinical Tourette Syndrome trial

 Although this is a single case study, it still presents hope to those who have TS or has someone they care about suffering from TS.

 Above all, I think it goes without saying that nobody should try this without proper consultation with a Tourette syndrome expert.
 This is because the effects of medicinal cannabis can vary between different people.
 Something that benefitted someone else may not necessarily recreate that same benefit with someone else.

 At the moment, there is no clear treatment for Tourette syndrome.
-However, all is not lost as medicinal cannabis does present hope as a potential cure for the neurological disease.
+However, all is not lost as CBD Oil for Tourette Syndrome does present hope as a potential cure for the neurological disease.